Thearas/dodo/introduction.md

 ##### enum

-Enum generator, randomly selects from given values, values can be literals or generation rules.
+Enum generator (aka. `enums`), randomly selects from given values, values can be literals or generators (the type will be inferred from parent generator).
 There is an optional config `weights` (can only be used with `enum`):

 ```yaml
 columns: